FinnRaze/mpv-osc-modern-f/README.md

     seekrangealpha=128              -- transparency of seekranges
-    seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar title='${media-title}'          -- string compatible with property-expansion to be shown as OSC title showtitle=yes/no                -- show title and no hide timeout on pause timetotal=yes/no                -- display total time instead of remaining time? visibility=auto/always/never    -- set visibility_mode(...)
+    seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar title='${media-title}'          -- string compatible with property-expansion to be shown as OSC title showonpause=yes/no              -- show osc and no hide timeout on pause timetotal=yes/no                -- display total time instead of remaining time? visibility=auto/always/never    -- set visibility_mode(...)
     windowcontrols=auto/yes/no      -- whether to show window controls